DhairyaMinocha/CodingNotes/README.md

 # Coding Notes
 In this repo I'm gonna share with you all the things I'm gonna study and the notes.
 I will push all the projects that I will make during this journey to be a full stack developer.
+Thanks for reading.

 These notes are based on Sigma Web Development Course by CodeWithHarry.